-In its report, the House of Lords noted that businesses are "being made responsible for enforcing a regime which HMRC has struggled with over the last 20 years", concluding that the government "severely underestimated the costs to business of implementing the changes".
+In its report, the House of Lords noted that businesses are "being made responsible for enforcing a regime which HMRC has struggled with over the last 20 years", concluding that the to business of implementing the changes".
 The requirement to determine whether a contractor is a disguised employee was described as a "heavy burden", requiring businesses to determine employment status "using a complex, fact-specific test".
 The support offered by HMRC on this - and the CEST tool in particular - fell "well short of what is required".

-The government responded to the report by reiterating its commitment to introducing the IR35 reforms in April 2021, although it indicated it indicated it would conduct further research into the long-term effects of the reforms in the public sector.
-But will the government's approach change over the coming year?
+The government responded to the report by reiterating its commitment to introducing the IR35 reforms in April 2021 and the provisions have now been enacted in the Finance Act 2020, which received Royal Assent on 22 July 2020.
+The Government indicated it would conduct further research into the long-term effects of the reforms in the public sector, but it is unlikely that this will result in the government abandoning, fundamentally rethinking or delaying the IR35 reforms.
+Our advice therefore is to ensure that you are prepared for these rules coming into effect in April 2021.